-Property, plant, and equipment of the primary government are depreciated using the straight-line method over the following estimated useful lives:
+Land and construction in progress are not depreciated.
+The other tangible and intangible property, plant equipment, lease assets, subscription assets, and infrastructure of the primary government, as well as the component unit, are depreciated/amortized using the straight-line method over the following estimated useful lives:

 Assets Years

 Buildings and Improvements 30-40

 Machinery and Equipment 5-10

+Subscription Asset 3-5

 Distribution/Transmission Systems 40-50

 Water and Wastewater Plants 40-50

 Infrastructure 20-40

-D. Assets, liabilities, deferred outflows/inflows of resources, and net position or fund balance: (Continued)

-10. Deferred Outflows/Inflows of Resources
+- D. Assets, liabilities, deferred outflows/inflows of resources, and net position or fund balance: (Continued) - 10.
+Deferred Outflows/Inflows of Resources